99SupunSulakshana/native-app-development-interview-quiz/README.md

 When we call the fetchAndShowUser function without using coroutines, it will throw the NetworkOnMainThreadException.
 Therefore the network call is not allowed on the main thread directly.

+Dispatchers

+  We can use coroutines to perform certain tasks efficiently.
+Therefore, we should coroutines run the task on a particular thread.
+Therefore, This is the time when the Dispatchers come into play.
+Dispatchers help coroutines in deciding the thread on which the work has to be done.

+  There are 4 types of Dispatchers in Kotlin Coroutines

+  Dispatchers.Default : used to perform CPU-intensive tasks. ex: sorting, filtering, searching large lists…etc.
+  Dispatchers.IO : used to perform disk or network I/O-related tasks. ex: network requests, downloading files from the server…etc.
+  Dispatchers.Main : used to run on the main thread of Android. ex: UI-related tasks, small tasks…etc.
+  Dispatchers.Unconfined : used to not be confined to any specific thread where the coroutine will be executed.